Marine Insurance Claims

 Special laws apply to crewmen who work at sea.
 Beard has handled hundreds of injury claims under the Jones Act for injured crewmen.

-Beard has handled all types of maritime personal injuries, including wrongful death claims, drownings, brain injuries, amputation injuries, back and neck injuries, and arm and leg injuries.
-His experience includes handling vessel accidents involving sinking and capsizing, fire and explosions, man overboard, diving, ladder and stair accidents, negligent navigation and operation of the vessel, inadequate crew, failure to follow navigation rules, and lack of safety equipment.
+Beard and his partners at Johnson Beard & Trueb PC have handled all types of maritime personal injuries, including wrongful death claims, drownings, brain injuries, amputation injuries, back and neck injuries, and arm and leg injuries.
+Their experience include handling vessel accidents involving sinking and capsizing, fire and explosions, man overboard, diving, ladder and stair accidents, negligent navigation and operation of the vessel, inadequate crew, failure to follow navigation rules, and lack of safety equipment.